-- Hold your baby 'kangaroo fashion' by cuddling your baby next to your skin, under your clothes, ensuring 'chest-to-chest'.
-Keep his/her head clear so that he/she can breathe without any restrictions.
-Holding your baby like this can also warm a baby who is cold - Make sure your baby is attached effectively at the breast.
+- Feed your baby with just his nappy on.
+The skinto-skin contact between you and your baby is comforting for both of you - Keep his/her head clear so that he/she can breathe without any restrictions - Holding your baby like this can also warm a baby who is cold - Babies like to be with their mother and often cry when separated from her - Make sure your baby is attached effectively at the breast.
 As well as leading to sore nipples, poor positioning and attachment often cause a baby to be unsettled because it is more difficult for the baby to reach the ducts that contain the milk.
 You may wish to learn to feed lying down - A small amount of expressed breast milk may help to settle your baby.
 The staff will show you how to hand express.